iandinwoodie/stdclean/README.md

 # stdclean
-♻️ Is your global namespace polluted by "using namespace std;"? stdclean is here to help!
+♻️ Is your global namespace polluted by "using namespace std;" directives? stdclean is here to help!